sandeepkumar9343/Diabetes-Prediction/README.md

 9) Outcome: Class variable(0 or 1) (Target Variable)

 # Algorithm Used:
-Logistic Regression,Decision tree,KNearestNeighbour,Support Vector Classification Algorthms are used.
+Logistic Regression, Decision tree, KNearestNeighbour, Support Vector Classification Algorithms are used.